Effective Integration of Weighted Cost-to-go and Conflict Heuristic within Suboptimal CBS: Experimental results

 \subsection{Weighted Open}

 Overall, performance with the weighted anchor variant is very varied based on the map; it provides large speed ups (10+) in 2, medium (1-5) in 3, and hurts (0-1) in 3.
-Figure \ref{fig:weightedAnchorLBImprovements} show that improving the lower bound on the usage of CBS improvements does lead to higher utilization.
-Contrary to our intuition, Table \ref{tab:openWeightedSummary} and Figure \ref{fig:weightedAnchorResults} reveal this results in worse performance even though this computation has negligible overhead.
-The respective performance of the weights fits our expectations, larger will help to a certain extent and then hurt due to the interplay of the focal queue.
-Concretely, WO-EECBS with a "saturated" anchor weight of 2 provides lower speed-ups due to the fact that the focal queue in that instance has $w_f = w_{so}/w_{so} = 1$ and has no flexibility to reduce the number of collisions.
+Figure \ref{fig:weightedAnchorLBImprovements} shows that improving the lower bound on the usage of CBS improvements does lead to higher utilization.
+Contrary to our expectations, Table \ref{tab:openWeightedSummary} and Figure \ref{fig:weightedAnchorResults} reveal this results in worse performance even though this computation has negligible overhead.

+The relative performance of $w_h$ in WO-EECBS fits our intuition with larger $w_h$ helping to a certain extent and then hurting due to the interplay with the focal queue.
+Concretely, WO-EECBS with a ``saturated" anchor weight of 2 provides lower speed-ups as the focal queue in that instance has $w_f = w_{so}/w_{so} = 1$ and thus flexibility to reduce the number of collisions.
 The next section demonstrates that this variant is dominated by the weighted focal variant.